omni-us/jsonargparse/README.rst

 https://omni-us.github.io/yamlargparse/

-This module is an extension to python's argparse which simplifies parsing of configuration options from command line arguments, yaml configuration files, environment variables and hard-coded defaults.
+This module is an extension to python's argparse which simplifies parsing of configuration options from command line arguments, json supersets (yaml or jsonnet) configuration files, environment variables and hard-coded defaults.

 The aim is similar to other projects such as `configargparse
 <https://pypi.org/project/ConfigArgParse/>`_, `yconf